Collaborative Family Law

 Lauren’s passion for helping families extends beyond her work in the office.
 Along with her priority of assisting children in crisis, she is dedicated to empowering area youth through her volunteer efforts with Girls on the Run of Charlotte, where she is currently a member of the Advisory Board.
 Lauren also serves on the steering committee of the Fighting for Women with Fashion committee, a collaboration of women doctors and lawyers who fundraise to support Safe Alliance and to maintain the local domestic-violence shelter.
 Lauren also routinely provides pro bono legal services in the community through the Council for Children’s Rights.

 Lauren loves living in North Carolina and enjoying all that the Charlotte area has to offer, including the close proximity to the North and South Carolina coasts as well as the beautiful Blue Ridge Mountains.
 Never one to really enjoy the cold weather for too long, Lauren finds her way to the low country and historic Charleston as often as possible.
-For recreation and relaxation, Lauren enjoys spending time with her family at the U.S. National Whitewater Center, playing on Smith Mountain Lake in Virginia, sipping craft beer around town, eating Mexican food, and chasing her son and lab-mix pup around area parks.
+For recreation and relaxation, Lauren enjoys spending time with her family, playing on Smith Mountain Lake in Virginia, sipping craft beer around town, eating Mexican food, and chasing her son and lab-mix pup around area parks.